ibm-cloud-docs/virtual-servers/vsi_provision_reserved.md

 ## Before you begin

 You can provision your reserved capacity and instances through the {{site.data.keyword.cloud}} catalog.
 You must provision your reserved capacity before your virtual server instances.

+**Note**: If you are not the account administrator, your user account must include the **Manage Reserved Capacities** permission.
+The account administrator can grant user's permission from the **Portal Permissions** tab in the console.
+For more information about updating permissions, see [Managing infrastructure access](/docs/iam/mnginfra.html).

 ## Logging into the IBM Cloud catalog